 at around 12 mins) Instead of the step shooting forward and breaking the SWAT officer's shins, a blade had originally been intended to shoot forward and slice off the first SWAT officer's legs once said rigged step had been activated.

-While the creators and writers of were thinking of Gus' trap, Darren Lynn Bousman suggested a trap in which someone would have to reach into a jar (as Gus embezzled money, and his tape would say something along the lines of him always putting his hand in the proverbial cookie jar).
+While the creators and writers were thinking of Gus' trap, Darren Lynn Bousman suggested a trap in which someone would have to reach into a jar (as Gus embezzled money, and his tape would say something along the lines of him always putting his hand in the proverbial cookie jar).
 If they weren't able to retrieve the antidote, they would be forced to lose their hand.
 This finally developed into the razor box trap, which was then used on Addison instead.
 When Addison walks into the room, you can see her take an envelope with the tape inside, meant for Gus.
 Tearing it open, she finds the tape, but tosses it aside, as she doesn't have a tape recorder to play it.

 Before settling on the final version of the furnace, the creators and writers of originally thought of having Obi's tape recorder attached to the collar of a pit bull in the basement.
 They decided against it, as it would lead to cruelty to animals, and instead attached it to a corpse-like mannequin.
 According to storyboards for this scene, Obi would have only had to reach for one antidote, while a key took the place of the second antidote.